sergiodxa/remix-auth/docs/create-a-strategy.md

   callbackURL: string;
 }

-// These interface declare what extra params we will get from Auth0 on the
+// This interface declares what extra params we will get from Auth0 in the
 // verify callback
 export interface Auth0ExtraParams extends Record<string, string | number> {
   id_token: string;